 DeGroot believes HR can be instrumental in creating strategically flexible workplaces.
 “This includes messaging to current employees and potential new hires, partnerships with managers to help them develop the skills to manage remote work teams and revising job descriptions,” she said.
 In this way, and with the support of senior leaders, “HR can make a major contribution to their organizations’ success,” she added.

-The article then goes on to share the story of how Delta Emerson, one of our amazing ThirdPath community members, used strategic flexibility to transform her workplace.
+The article then goes on to share the story of how Delta Emerson, featured in the above YouTube recording, and one of our amazing ThirdPath community members, used strategic flexibility to transform her workplace.

 As Delta explained, “We had some old-school leaders who couldn’t imagine the kind of workplace we were envisioning,” she said.
 “Over time, however, as positive results became evident, resistance dissipated.”